andReyM228/members_club/README.md

 # members_club

-a project that is checking users for registration by mail
+a project that is checking users for registration by email